-Professional Engineer Professional Engineering Technologist Professional Engineering Technician Taking a holistic view of the solution while considering risks, their consequences and the implications for stakeholders and other affected parties.
-Taking a wide-ranging view of the solution while considering risks, their consequences and the implications for stakeholders and affected parties.
-Taking a view of the solution while considering risks, their consequences and the implications for stakeholders and affected parties.
-Range statement Range statement Range statement Judgement is expected in considering the interactions between conflicting technical, engineering, social or other issues and their farreaching impact on affected parties in making recommendations.
+Professional Engineer Professional Engineering Technologist Professional Engineering Technician • Taking a holistic view of the solution while considering risks, their consequences and the implications for stakeholders and other affected parties. • Taking a wide-ranging view of the solution while considering risks, their consequences and the implications for stakeholders and affected parties. • Taking a view of the solution while considering risks, their consequences and the implications for stakeholders and affected parties.
+Range statement Range statement Range statement Judgement is expected in considering the interactions between conflicting technical, engineering, social or other issues and their far- reaching impact on affected parties in making recommendations.
 Judgement is expected in considering the interactions between technical, engineering, social or other issues and their wide-ranging impact on affected parties in making recommendations.
 Judgement is expected in considering interactions between methods, techniques and procedures and their immediate impact on affected parties in making recommendations.
-Outcome 10: Be responsible for making decisions on part or all of complex engineering activities.
-Outcome 10: Be responsible for making decisions on part or all of broadly defined engineering activities.
-Outcome 10: Be responsible for making decisions on part or all of well-defined engineering activities.
+Outcome 10 : Be responsible for making decisions on part or all of complex engineering activities .
+Outcome 10 : Be responsible for making decisions on part or all of broadly defined engineering activities .
+Outcome 10 : Be responsible for making decisions on part or all of well-defined engineering activities .
 Competency indicators Competency indicators Competency indicators Competence in responsible decision-making is typified by: Competence in responsible decision-making is typified by: Competence in responsible decision-making is typified by: Systematic gathering of related information and checking of facts and inputs required for the decision-making process.
 Systematic gathering of related information and checking of facts and inputs required for the decision-making process.
-Systematic gathering of related information and checking of facts and inputs required for the decision-making process.
+Systematic gathering of related information and checking of facts and inputs required for the decision-making process. • Making the final decision, based on knowledge, past experience and seeking advice on matters Making the final decision, based on knowledge, past experience and seeking advice on matters falling outside the applicant's education and experience.
+Making the final decision, based on knowledge, past experience and seeking advice on matters falling outside the applicant's education and experience.

-Document No.: R-02-STA-PE/PT/PN Revision No.: 3 Effective Date: 10/07/2023 Subject: Competency Standard for Re Engineer, Te ECSA ENGINEERING COUNCIL OF SOUTH AFFICA Compiled by: Approved by: Manager Executive: RPS Next Review Date: Page 45 of 53 Date: 12/04/2023 Date: 18/04/2023 10/07/2027 raye 43 01 33
+Document No.: R-02-STA-PE/PT/PN Revision No.: 3 Effective Date: 10/07/2023 Subject: Competency Sta ECSA ENGINEERING COUNCIL OF SOUTH AFRICA Compiled by: Approved by: ENGINEERING COUNCIL OF SOUTH APPLICA Compiled by: Manager Approved by: Executive: RPS Next Review Date: Page 44 of 50